ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 Lán WàngJī looked at him and noticed that he was miles away.
 To get his attention, he gently kissed Wèi WúXiàn on the forehead, then he asked, “Wèi Yīng, are you happy to take this teaching position?”

-Wèi WúXiàn suddenly wrapped his arms around Lán WàngJī’s shoulders, buried his face on Lán WàngJī’s neck, then let out a muffled “uh-huh” sound multiple times.
+Wèi WúXiàn suddenly wrapped his arms around Lán WàngJī’s shoulders, buried his face in Lán WàngJī’s neck, and then let out a muffled “uh-huh” sound multiple times.

 Lán WàngJī chuckled and said, “It’s settled, then.”

-Wèi WúXiàn then put the volume that he was holding back into the brocade box, and then, he slowly closed the box as though he was daydreaming.
+Wèi WúXiàn then put the volume back into the brocade box, and then, he slowly closed the box as though he was daydreaming.

 Suddenly, he felt uneasy and asked, “What if I ruin GūsūLán’s reputation by teaching demonic power methods?
 What if other sects decide not to send their people to attend courses here at Yúnshēn Bùzhīchù because of that?”